-Again, depending on the time of day, you may need more or less exercises from this family.
+Again, depending on the time of day, you may need more or fewer exercises from this family.
 Noises are vocal exercises based on glissandos, placement, vowels, etc., without the restriction of particular notes.
 These types of exercises help the voice to wake up in a healthy way while accessing all vocal registers and allowing students to slide over passaggios easily.
 My favorites are:

 - Lip trills/lip buzzing – an essential exercise for all singers!
 This can be difficult to learn (it actually took me several months to be relaxed enough to do this!), but it really showcases consistent breath flow and relaxation of the facial muscles in a way that keeps the voice protected.
 Use this in a variety of ways – glissandos, sighs, sirens, roller-coaster patterns, singing around a circle (a fifth, octave, or two octaves), buzz a favorite or silly song, use a five-note exercise, use a round, etc.

 - Sighs, sirens and roller coasters – use open pure vowels and slide the voice from high to low, low to high and back to low, or in a variety of spins and twists for creative options.
 Have the students draw large circles or shapes with their hands, or use throwing motions to work on placement.
 Best practice here is for the students to imitate the noises and exercises in quick repetition after you demonstrate.

 - Tongue twisters, repeated words, or combinations of sounds – use a passage from one of your songs, or a specific series of words, and slide them around from high to low.
 Have them follow rhythms, inflection, and diction patterns by imitating you.
 Spend much of the time here in head voice.

 Incorporate some of these along with breathing exercises for a natural flow to your warm-up time.